A Time-Space Trade-off for Computing the k-Visibility Region of a Point in a Polygon: Conclusion

 \section{Conclusion}

-We have proposed algorithms for a class of $k$-visibility problems in the constrained-memory model, which provide time-space trade-offs for these problems.
+We have proposed algorithms for a class of $k$-visibility problems in the limited workspace model, and we have provided time-space trade-offs for these problems.
 We leave it as an open question whether the presented algorithms are optimal.
 Also, it would be interesting to see whether there exists an output sensitive algorithm whose running time depends on the number of windows in the $k$-visibility region, instead of the critical vertices in the input polygon.

+Finally, our ideas are also applicable to the slightly different definition of $k$-visibility used by Bajuelos et al.~\cite{bajuelos2012hybrid}.
+Thus, our techniques can be used to improve their result, achieving $O(n \log n)$ running time if $O(n)$ words of workspace are available.